 Ladybird beetles, also known as coccinellid beetles, play a crucial role in natural pest control, particularly in crops like vegetables, fruits, and flowers.
 They consume pests, reducing reliance on chemical pesticides and aiding in organic farming.
 The life cycle of ladybird beetles is influenced by temperature.

+Aim: The study evaluated the impact of temperature on the survival and development of different stages of Coccinella septempunctata by storing the insects at four different temperatures.

+Study design:?

+Methodology:?

-The study evaluated the impact of temperature on the survival and development of different stages of Coccinella septempunctata by storing the insects at four different temperatures.
-After 7 days, the highest egg survival rate was observed at 12 °C, followed by 10 °C and 8 °C. The lowest survial rate was at 6 °C. Larval survival was highest at 10 °C, followed by 12 °C, and the lowest larval survival was found at 6°C. Pupal survival was highest at 10 °C and 12 °C, with significantly lower rates at 6 °C and 8 °C. Male longevity was significantly higher at 6°C, while female longevity was also higher at 8°C. Adult survival was not significantly influenced by storage temperature, and fecundity was statistically significant affected by temperature.
+Results: After 7 days, the highest egg survival rate was observed at 12 °C, followed by 10 °C and 8 °C. The lowest survial rate was at 6 °C. Larval survival was highest at 10 °C, followed by 12 °C, and the lowest larval survival was found at 6°C. Pupal survival was highest at 10 °C and 12 °C, with significantly lower rates at 6 °C and 8 °C. Male longevity was significantly higher at 6°C, while female longevity was also higher at 8°C. Adult survival was not significantly influenced by storage temperature, and fecundity was statistically significant affected by temperature.
 After 15 days, no survial of eggs was observed at any storage temperature.

-The study suggests that 3-6 °C is the optimal temperature for cold storage without reducing fitness.
+Conclusion: The study suggests that 3-6 °C is the optimal temperature for cold storage without reducing fitness.

 KEYWORDS

-Coccinellids, Storage Potenital, Adult longevity, Biological control, Natural enemies, Temperature, Predaory bugs.
+Coccinellids, Storage Potenital, Adult longevity, Biological control, Natural enemies, Temperature, Predatory bugs.

 1. INTRODUCTION

-The use of coccinellids in biocontrol programs has proven to be beneficial, especially against sucking insect pests such as aphids, whiteflies, thrips, mites, scale insects, and mealybugs, which are key pests in agriculturally important crops.
-The use of Novius cardinalis (Mulsant) against Icerya purchasi Maskell was the first successful application of coccinellids in a traditional biocontrol program (Causton, 2004; Alvarez et al. 2012).
+The use of Coccinellids in biocontrol programs has proven to be beneficial, especially against sucking insect pests such as aphids, whiteflies, thrips, mites, scale insects, and mealybugs, which are key pests in agriculturally important crops.
+The use of Novius cardinalis (Mulsant) against Icerya purchasi Maskell was the first successful application of Coccinellids in a traditional biocontrol program (Causton, 2004; Alvarez et al. 2012).
 This success was further replicated in the control of Coccus viridis (Green) by Cryptolaemus montrouzieri Mulsant (Kairo et al., 2013); Tetranychus urticae by Stethorus punctillum (Rott and Ponsonby, 2010); wheat aphid complex by Coccinella septempunctata and Cheilomenes sexmaculata (Soni et al., 2013); Phenacoccus solenopsis by Hyperaspis maindroni, Cryptolaemus montrouzieri, Nephus regularis and Scymnus coccivora (Fand et al., 2010) to name a few.
 Under a biological control programme in agriculture, there is an increasing demand for the supply of suitable natural enemies, which necessitates large-scale production of such predatory insects.
 Since their natural food, the prey species, is not always available, it becomes necessary to develop alternative media on which the insects can be reared and multiplied.
 Cold storage is an effective strategy for biological control initiatives including insects.
 Leopold (1998) suggests that a consistent supply of insects for research can lead to increased flexibility and efficiency in mass production, as well as the capacity to synchronise developmental stages for release and extend consumer availability.
 Some parasitoids can be stored for long periods of time without losing fitness through diapause (Lo'pez and Botto 2005; Chen et al., 2008).
 Riddick and Wu (2010) investigated the long-term storage of the predatory mite Phytoseiulus persimilis Athias-Henriot using cryoprotectant and carbohydrate compounds.

 2. MATERIALS AND METHODS